Adverse Health Events Reporting

 Through hospital participation in the MHA Patient Safety Registry, hospitals report safety event and medical error information in order to share existing safeguards, identify common safety issues and facilitate new collaborative solutions among hospitals.
 Minnesota's approach goes beyond reporting; hospitals gain access to valuable information including benchmark reports and key learnings and action steps from peer hospitals.

 The Minnesota Department of Health and MHA produce an annual report of adverse events in Minnesota hospitals, ambulatory surgery centers and regional treatment centers.
-The state's eighth public report on Adverse Health Events in Minnesota was released in January 2012.
+The state's tenth public report on Adverse Health Events in Minnesota was released in January 2014.

 Guidance for Adverse Health Care Event Reporting